thanksmister/android-mqtt-alarm-panel/README.md

 # Installation

 Clone the repository and compile the APK using Andoid Studio, then side load the APK file onto your device.
+You can also install the application from the [Google Play store](https://play.google.com/store/apps/details?id=com.thanksmister.iot.mqtt.alarmpanel).

 # Alarm Setup